OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 * Cluster 2: Oldest customers (avg. age 39) with the lowest spend.
 * Cluster 3: Slightly younger customers (avg. age 31) with moderate spending.
 * Cluster 4: Youngest customers (avg. age 29) with the highest spend.
-Younger customers tend to spend more; the company should focus promotions accordingly​ <br />
+Younger customers tend to spend more, therefore, targeted promotions should focus on this high-spending group (Clusters 3 and 4).
+For older customers (Clusters 1 and 2), marketing strategies should be developed to encourage more spending and larger purchases. accordingly​ <br />

 Objective 3: A significant relationship was found between gender and membership type.
-Female customers are more likely to have Bronze memberships, while males are more likely to have Gold memberships​ <br />
+Female customers are more likely to have Bronze memberships, while males are more likely to have Gold memberships​.
+The company should focus on designing gender-specific membership upgrade strategies <br />

-Objective 4: Customers under 30 spend significantly more ($1,176.17) compared to those aged 31–39 ($742.35) and those aged 40–46 ($499.88).
-Significant spending differences were found between all age groups. <br />
+Objective 4: Younger customers (under 30) tend to spend more than older ones.
+Marketing strategies such as loyalty programs and exclusive discounts could help retain these high-spending younger customers, while additional incentives may be needed to encourage spending in the older groups. <br />

-Objective 5: Gold members are more likely to report satisfaction, while Bronze and Silver members report lower satisfaction levels. <br />
+Objective 5: Gold members are more likely to report satisfaction, while Bronze and Silver members report lower satisfaction levels.
+The company should consider enhancing the experience for Bronze and Silver members to improve satisfaction and retention. <br />

-Objective 6: Customers who did not receive a discount spent significantly more ($909.01) compared to those who did receive a discount ($787.27). <br />
+Objective 6: Customers who did not receive a discount spent significantly more ($909.01) compared to those who did receive a discount ($787.27).
+Indicating that discounts may be attracting more price-sensitive customers.
+Future promotions could focus on maintaining customer engagement after the discount period ends. <br />

-Objective 7: A negative correlation was found between days since the last purchase and membership type and a positive correlation between days since the last purchase and satisfaction level. <br />
+Objective 7: A negative correlation was found between days since the last purchase and membership type and a positive correlation between days since the last purchase and satisfaction level.
+Therefore, maintaining engagement through frequent touchpoints and personalized offers could enhance customer satisfaction. <br />

 # Hypothesis Test Results
  * Is there a significant association between gender and membership type? <br />